Jordaan Brown: Rushall Olympic

 On 23 March 2022, Brown swapped Tamworth for Southern League Premier Division Central rivals Rushall Olympic.
 Jordaan made his debut in the next fixture on 26 March 2022, as Rushall Olympic defeated Stratford Town by a 4-1 scoreline in a Southern League Premier Division Central fixture.

 With Rushall Olympic qualifying for the Southern League Premier Division Central playoffs, they faced Coalville Town in an away fixture on 26 April 2022.
 Unfortunately for Brown he received a red card in the 29th minute, and Rushall Olympic were defeated 3-0.

 On 3 June 2022, Rushall Olympic confirmed that Brown had re-signed with them for the 2022–23 season.

+Return to Stourbridge

+On 14 June 2024, Brown returned to Stourbridge for his second stint at the club.

+Return to Rushall Olympic

+In June 2025, Brown returned to Rushall Olympic following their relegation to the Northern Premier League Premier Division.

 International career

 In 2014, Brown confirmed that Jamaica had contacted him with regards to a possible international call-up.